Paleochristian Churches Part V – The Basilica of Santa Sabina in Rome

 Santa Sabina: the doors.
 The fact that most adults can walk through the opening upright gives an idea of the scale.
 I believe that the marble door frame, like the columns, started out in another, older, building.
 Fujifilm GFX 50R camera, Fujifilm GF32-64mm R LM WR lens (click to enlarge)

 Needless to say the carvings on the doors have been the subject of intense academic study – and the inevitable disagreements – but two things stood out to me.
-One is a small panel at the far top left, which was rather hard to photograph with the lens I had with me.
+One is a small panel at the far top left.
 It shows three figures with their arms outstretched, and while there are some alternative interpretations, it is hard to disagree with the conventional view that this is the earliest known representation of the crucifixion of Christ, with the other figures being the two thieves.

 Santa Sabina doors

 Santa Sabina: the doors.
-A rather poor photograph showing the apparent crucifixion scene at the top left.
-Fujifilm GFX 50R camera, Fujifilm GF32-64mm R LM WR lens (click to enlarge)
+The apparent crucifixion scene.
+Fujifilm GFX 50R camera, Fujifilm 100-200mm lens (click to enlarge)

-The second thing that stood out to me was the panel showing the adoration of the magi.
-Unfortunately I do not have a photograph with sufficient recoverable detail to show here, but as in Ravenna and in Santa Maria Maggiore, our three friends are wearing tights and Phrygian caps (or “smurf hats”, if you prefer).
-On some future visit to Rome I will try and get a reproducible image and update this post.
+The second thing that stood out to me was the panel showing the adoration of the Magi.
+As in Ravenna and in Santa Maria Maggiore, our three friends are wearing diamond-patterned tights and Phrygian caps (or “smurf hats”, if you prefer).
+I think that puts it beyond doubt that this was the conventional representation of them in the 5th Century.

 Santa Sabina doors